microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

      terminal instance).

 12. (Dependent on 11) TerminalApp creates new content processes for each and every terminal instance it spawns.
-At this point, there's no tearout, but the terminal instances are all out-of-proc from the window process.
+At this point, there's no tear-out, but the terminal instances are all out-of-proc from the window process.

 13. (Dependent on 12) Terminal can drop tabs onto another WT window process by